Dipeshk98/project021-backend/README.md

 npm run dev
 ```

 Open http://localhost:4000 with your favorite browser to see your project.
 You should get a `{"errors":"not_found"}`.
+It's genius error because the `index` isn't defined and it's normal.

 If you want to test the backend without the front, you can use `Postman` but what I suggest instead is to use `humao.rest-client` VSCode extension.
 It helps to run HTTP request in your VSCode.